 - One of the parties must live in Florida for at minimum six months

-- The spouse seeking divorce may file for the dissolution of marriage in any county which either or both spouses reside
+- The spouse seeking divorce may file for the dissolution of marriage in any county in which either or both spouses reside

 To obtain a divorce in Florida, the person seeking divorce must prove that either, the marriage is irretrievably broken or that one of the parties is mentally incapacitated.
 To receive a dissolution of marriage certificate, a party must present evidence that their marriage meets the requirements for divorce.
 If the couple has no kids and the responding party does not challenge the divorce, the judge may grant the divorce.
 When the couple has children, or the responding party denies that the marriage is irretrievably broken then the judge can take other action as outlined in the statute.